nvitya/vihal/README.md

 # Peripheral Drivers

-The VIHAL has its own peripheral drivers which uses only the peripheral register interface, no MCU vendor libraries are involved.
-So developing a peripheral driver for VIHAL can be a harder task, depending on the peripheral complexity.
+The VIHAL has its own peripheral drivers which use only the peripheral register interface, no MCU vendor libraries are involved.

-The VIHAL tries to provide the same SW interface for the different microcontrollers, and so it does not cover all hardware features of all Microcontrollers.
+As the VIHAL tries to provide the same SW interface for the different microcontrollers, it does not cover all hardware features of all Microcontrollers.

 __Driver__ | __Function__ | __Reference__
 -----------|--------------|----------------